 Copenhagen Historical Museums

-The rich history of Denmark, from Viking days through to the Second World War resistance movement, is encapsulated in fascinating collections of artefacts housed in a series of museums in and around Copenhagen.
+The rich history of Denmark, from Viking days through to the World War II resistance movement, is encapsulated in fascinating collections of artefacts housed in a series of museums in and around Copenhagen.
 The Prince's Palace in the city centre houses the National Museum covering Danish history in general and a collection of international antiquities.
-The open air museum a few miles north of the city makes for a fascinating excursion with its 100 or so buildings, most relocated from elsewhere in the country, set out to illustrate what life was like in rural Denmark in days of yore.
+The open air museum a few miles north of the city makes for a fascinating excursion with its 100 or so historic buildings, most relocated from elsewhere in the country, set out to illustrate what life was like in rural Denmark in days of yore.
 Visitors can get up to date on the history of the city itself in the Copenhagen City Museum, housed in the Royal Shooting Society's palace dating from 1787.